boldsuck/haveno-reto-docs/docs/haveno-ui/haveno-reto_get_started.md

 ### 3.1 Create, fund and publish your offer (maker)

-Go in the market you want to trade (in our example selling Monero for Bitcoin) and click on `create offer to sell XMR`
+Go in the market you want to trade (in our example selling Monero for Bitcoin) and click on `CREATE OFFER TO SELL XMR`
 ![Image](../resources/img/haveno-ui/create_offer.png)

-You can set an optional minimum of XMR to buy, if you want flexible sizes to be accessible and setting a fixed price or a % derivation (below or above the market price) before clicking on "next step".
+You can set an optional minimum of XMR to buy, if you want flexible sizes to be accessible and setting a fixed price or a % derivation (below or above the market price) before clicking on `NEXT STEP`.
 ![Image](../resources/img/haveno-ui/price_fluctuation_or_fixed_price.png)

 After the offer is set, you need to fund your trade offer with a security deposit worth 15% of the trade (as shown earlier) before placing your offer.
 In our case since we sell we technically need 115% of the trade.
 ![Image](../resources/img/haveno-ui/place_offer.png)

-It is generally advised to externally fund your trade so you'll need to wait for block confirmations, balance is shown as **pending** until the external deposit reached 10 block confirmations and you will have the possibility to click on `Place offer to buy BTC` when funds will be shown in **available balance**.
+It is generally advised to externally fund your trade so you'll need to wait for block confirmations, balance is shown as **pending** until the external deposit reached 10 block confirmations and you will have the possibility to click on `REVIEW: PLACE OFFER TO BUY BTC` when funds will be shown in **available balance**.
 ![Image](../resources/img/haveno-ui/wait_for_confirm_funding.png)

 Confirm placing your offer, you can take your TradeID to share it privately to someone or reviewing the summary before confirming.